Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Abstract

 \section{Abstract}

-Popular off-policy deep reinforcement learning algorithms compensate for overestimation bias during temporal-difference learning by utilizing pessimistic estimates of the expected target returns.
-In this work, we propose a novel \textit{learnable} penalty to enact such pessimism, based on a new way to quantify the critic's epistemic uncertainty.
-Furthermore, we propose to learn the penalty alongside the critic with \textit{dual TD-learning}, a strategy to estimate and minimize the bias magnitude in the target returns.
-Our method enables us to accurately counteract overestimation bias \textit{throughout} training without incurring the downsides of overly pessimistic targets.
-Empirically, by integrating our method and other orthogonal improvements with popular off-policy algorithms, we achieve \textit{state-of-the-art} results in continuous control tasks from both proprioceptive and pixel observations.
+Off-policy deep reinforcement learning algorithms commonly compensate for overestimation bias during temporal-difference learning by utilizing pessimistic estimates of the expected target returns.
+In this work, we propose \textit{Generalized Pessimism Learning (GPL)}, a strategy employing a novel \textit{learnable} penalty to enact such pessimism.
+In particular, we propose to learn this penalty alongside the critic with \textit{dual TD-learning}, a new procedure to estimate and minimize the magnitude of the target returns bias with trivial computational cost. \textit{GPL} enables us to accurately counteract overestimation bias \textit{throughout} training without incurring the downsides of overly pessimistic targets.
+By integrating \textit{GPL} with popular off-policy algorithms, we achieve \textit{state-of-the-art} results in both competitive proprioceptive and pixel-based benchmarks.